teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 > * Tools to be used (based on the group’s current vision of the project).
 > * Expected results.
 > * Proposal for evaluating the synthesis results.
+### Tools to be used
+The project will be developed using Python, with the following libraries:
+- TensorFlow/Keras or PyTorch for building and training the generative models.
+- NumPy, Pandas and matplotlib for data exploration, manipulation and analysis.
+- Scikit-learn for implementing classic machine learning algorithms and evaluation metrics.
+- OpenCV and PIL for image processing tasks.
+- Jupyter Notebooks for experimentation.
+- [pytorch-lightning-template](https://github.com/DavidZhang73/pytorch-lightning-template/tree/main) to structure the code in a modular and organized way.
+This template includes:
+  - `wandb` for experiment tracking and visualization.
+  - `hydra` for configuration management.
+  - `pytorch-lightning` for simplifying the training loop and model management.
+  - `torchmetrics` for easy access to common metrics.

 ### Generative Models

 #### 3D-GAN